joancipria/b2g-clock/README.md

 **Main features:**

-   * WebApp built in Html, Javascript and CSS using web standards.
+   * WebApp built in HTML5, Javascript and CSS using web standards.
    * Very fast and light.
    * Simple, comfortable and intuitive interface.
    * 3 utilities: powerful timer, stop-watch and alarms*.